brunokiyoshi/mle-deployment-project/README.md

 # Machine Learning Deployment using AWS SageMaker

-This repository contains my submition to the Deployment Project, submited to be reviewed by Udacity's team.
+This repository contains my submission to the Deployment Project, submited to be reviewed by Udacity's team.

 ## Table Of Contents